 Describe the methodology that was used to conduct the Income Survey.
 Specifically, how was the data collected, who did the collection, and how was the calculation completed?

-II-C Limited Clientele – complete the following items.
-For detailed guidance about how to document benefitting LMI persons through Limited Clientele see the “Documenting Benefit to Low and Moderate Income Persons” handbook .
+II-C Limited Clientele Benefit – complete the following items.
+For detailed guidance about how to document benefitting LMI persons through Limited Clientele see the “Documenting Benefit to Low and Moderate Income Persons” handbook here.

 To satisfy the LMI objective through Limited Clientele, the proposed planning activity meets one of the following tests (check one):